 Who We Are

-Motivated by Christian love, the Lord's Cupboard Community Pantry continues Christ's work by feeding those in need of food assistance; the unemployed, the working poor, the elderly, and the disabled in the Fort Dodge area.
+The Lord’s Cupboard Community Pantry continues Christ’s work by feeding those in need of emergency food assistance.
+Regardless of race, gender, religion, or sexual orientation, we foster a caring atmosphere and treat each person with dignity and kindness.
 It is our hope that those who receive food will be strengthened in body and soul.
-With a benevolent spirit, we foster a caring atmosphere and treat each person with dignity and kindness.

 What Is Food Insecurity?

 Food insecurity refers to a lack of available financial resources to purchase food at the household level.
 For families, this means they may have little food or nourishment in their home at some point in time during the week which can lead to hunger.

 Hunger refers to a personal, physical sensation of discomfort due to the lack of food and proper nourishment.

 Food insecurity is a complex problem.
 Many people do not have the resources to meet their basic needs which increases a family’s risk of food insecurity.
 Though food insecurity is closely related to poverty, not all people living below the poverty line experience food insecurity and people living above the poverty line can experience food insecurity.

 Food insecurity does not exist in isolation, as low-income families are affected by multiple, overlapping issues like lack of affordable housing, social isolation, chronic or acute health problems, and unaffordable medical costs.
 Taken together, these issues are important social determinants of health, defined as the “conditions in the environments in which people live, learn, work, play, and worship that affects their health and well-being.